 Step 1.
 Finish the Installation of DeeKeep Deezer Music Converter.

 At first, get DeeKeep Deezer Music Converter installed on your computer without any ads.
-25+ languages are available for users from different countries.
-Set the language according to your need.
-The Deezer app is not needed since DeeKeep can extract songs from the built-in Deezer Music Web Player directly.
+25 languages are available for users from different countries.
+The Deezer app is not needed since DeeKeep can extract songs from the Deezer Music Web Player directly.

 Step 2.
 Log in to Deezer Web Player.

 Open DeeKeep, and Deezer web player will start at the same time.
 Then you are required to log in to Deezer Music.

 Step 3.
 Customize the Output Settings

 Before downloading music, go to the "Settings" on the lower left.
 Click it then a setting panel appears.
 Here you are able to set the output format, bit rate (output quality), output folder, output file name and output organized manner.
 If you choose "AAC" as the output format, the songs will be saved as original audio quality up to Hi-Fi audio quality.